 Can’t create a landing page for it?
-That’s fine; you can post it on your blog.
+That’s fine, you can post it on your blog.
 Just make sure it has its own URL.
-Using Google analytics along with your CMS’s analytics, you can measure page views, referring sites, bounce rates, traffic patterns, and more.
+Using Google’s analytics along with your CMS’s analytics, you can measure page views, referring sites, bounce rates, traffic patterns, and more.

 Value of Backlinks

 Use a tool like Moz Open Site Explorer to track inbound links.
-Take a look at where they’re coming from and the sources’ domain authority.
+Take a look at where they’re coming from and the sources’ domain authorities.

 To improve the reach of the infographic, publish it on a hosted platform like SlideShare.
 When you do this, your infographic is displayed within an enclosure that makes it simple for others to embed the infographic on their own sites.
 Even better, SlideShare gathers analytics from each of the sites that are displaying the enclosure, which gives you detailed data relating to how well the infographic is performing.

-It’s a common misbelief that backlinks stemming from social media sites have no value, but this isn’t entirely true.
+People commonly believe that backlinks stemming from social media sites have no value, but this isn’t entirely true.
 It’s crucial to track an infographic’s social sharing rate because it allows you to see how well it’s performing on different platforms.
-You may find infographics covering a specific topic perform better on certain social media sites.
-You can then refine your infographic marketing strategy accordingly.
+You may find that infographics covering a specific topic perform better on certain social media sites.
+Then, you can refine your infographic marketing strategy accordingly.